Translated subtitles in three languages illustrated graphic

 Quality assurance

 We advise you to test your subtitles along with your video before publishing.
 It’s also a good idea to get a native speaker who is a subtitling expert to review them.
-They can check if it’s possible to read the line in the given time, as well as double-check the meaning.
+They can check if it’s possible to read the line in the given time, and make sure the meaning is there.

 SRT file support